 - A large sound stage delivers a broad sweet spot.

 - Good low end considering the size of the woofer.

 Stepping up to an 8-inch option will deliver you more bass.
-Depending on your studio space you may be able to avoid needing a subwoofer.
-Keep in mind these are big speakers so you’ll need the space for them.
-Yamaha has a long history of quality speakers and these are no exception.
+Depending on your studio space, you may be able to avoid needing a subwoofer.
+Keep in mind these are big speakers, so you’ll need the space for them.
+ADAM Audio has a long history in audio gear, and this monitor lives up to their excellent reputation.

 - Clear, flat, and crisp for excellent monitoring.

 - Deeper and more accurate bass.

 - While affordable, they are on the more expensive side.

 The Edifier R1280DB is an interesting option in the studio monitor space.
 For those looking for added wireless connectivity, they are an attractive option (even if it’s a bit fiddly).
 Allowing them to be connected to a range of devices is a level of flexibility not seen in most studio monitors.

 Going beyond that, the solid sound quality when matched with an impressive list of features is also compelling.
 When you factor in the price point I can firmly recommend these to anyone looking to pick up an affordable yet quality pair of studio monitors.